mTwR0/Magazin-Electronic/README.md

   - Methods for creating and validating user accounts.

 ## Acknowledgements
-Special thanks to my friends in college ( Vik , Anca , Alex )  who contributed to the development of this project.
+Special thanks to my friends in college ( Vik , Anca , Alex, Ana )  who contributed to the development of this project.